What does ALTCS Stand for?

 ALTCS is not an insurance policy wherein you pay monthly premiums for a specified time, and then you become eligible for benefits.
 It is managed by the Arizona Health Care Cost Containment System (AHCCCS), the State of Arizona’s program to oversee and help implement health programs for those with low income and net worth who need long-term care.

 It is designed to cater to people who have limited resources and helps provide long-term care to the disabled and seniors who need long-term care services.
-There are many requirements for ALTCS Eligibility.
+ALTCS Applicants have to meet certain ALTCS Requirements.

 It’s a program that helps fixed-income elderly and disabled population, who need a caregiver; but have exhausted their savings and hence cannot afford the services they need without financial aid.